What to expect during your emergency room visit

 - Eating or drinking may delay tests so please do not allow your child to eat or drink until he/she has been seen by a doctor or nurse practitioner.

 - If your child’s condition changes while you are waiting, please inform the staff.

-What will happen when we are taken to an exam room?
+What will happen when you go to an exam room?